efeelize/eng/kaiyan/dinner/cake_barkey.md

 ## 6)PB & J / peanut butter & jelly sandwish
 > Americans just call it PB & J.you need to spread peanut butter first,then jelly.a classic breakfast and packed lunch food for kids.

+## 7)mince pies /mɪns paɪz/ [n.百果馅饼]
+> So mince pies are a Christmas snap, you only see that Christmas.
+It's like a little tiny, little pie.But it's sweet, so inside there's lot of dried fruits.
+Like spices may be cinnamon.It was like that and then on top maybe some sugar,and you will have it with cream.

 # 3.toppings
 ## 1)decorated /ˈdɛkəˌreɪtəd/ 装饰精美的